-The two half-hitches is a part of a family called “binding hitches.”
-Not surprisingly, these types of hitches are meant to bind and, also not surprisingly, they are typically used in situations where you don’t want/need to quickly untie your hitch.
-You may have also heard it referred to as a “clove hitch over itself.”
+The two half-hitches is part of a group called “binding hitches.”.
+It is often used in situations when you don’t want or need to quickly undo your hitch.
+Others refer to two half-hitches as “clove hitch over itself.”

 Step 1: Thread the paracord through the eyelet